DavidFidge/WaveFunctionCollapse/README.md

 Weight: The weight is the chance of the tile being chosen from the list of valid tiles.

 Adapters: The adapters define the allowed connection to other tiles.
+Each direction must be specified in the order of up, right, down, left.
 It can be any string whatsoever, however the order of the string is important.
 The ordering is clockwise starting from the north side of the tile.
 So for example a tile defined as "AB,AB,AB,AB" cannot join on itself.
 It must be defined as "AB,AB,BA,BA" - a visualisation of the ordering is below:

 ```
    AB->